seanwolfe/Cluster/README.md

-If this work is of use to you, please consider citing the following:
+If this work is of use to you, consider citing the following:

 Wolfe, Sean, and M. Reza Emami.
 "A Data-driven Approach to the Classification of Temporary Captures in the Earth-Moon System."
 2024 IEEE Aerospace Conference.
 IEEE, 2024.